 Fish and Game is an institution that’s designed to preserve the environment.
 As such, these departments purvey various rules and regulations that address the preservation of the land and water.

 These rules will vary according to the state and the location of your desired fishing spot.
+They’re usually monitored by Fish and Game Wardens that enforce the law.
 Make sure you check the regulations before you go out fishing, in order to duck any compliance issues that could result in a heavy fine and possible jail time.

 The most important rules are to avoid fishing in restricted areas and to observe catch and release.
 In most areas, if a fish is small, you must release it.
 There are also certain fish that it is illegal to take at certain times of the year.
 These must also be released if you catch one.